gvwilson/thirdbit/src/fiction/iffy/index.md

 She slowed as she approached the end of the canal.
 Her heart sank.
-Two women were working side by side in the canvas shed, but both were too old to be the person she was hoping to see.
+The two women working side by side in the canvas shed were both too old to be the person she was hoping to see.

 "Hey!"
 She whirled around just in time to be caught up in a hug.